Bira/octopus-carnival/_drafts/wir-mm-4e-ettin.md

 creation myth prefer to associate themselves with Demogorgon rather than with Storralk, since Demogorgon was obviously the stronger of the two and whoever is strongest is bestest.
-For this reason, demon-worshipping ettin aren't all that uncommon, and you can find them hanging out together.
+For this reason, demon-worshipping ettin aren't all that uncommon, and you can often find ettins and demons hanging out together.
 One of Demogorgon's exarchs is an ettin.

 Even if they're not demon worshippers, however, ettins are still pretty terrible.
-Their two heads argue constantly and struggle to take control of the body from the other, but they both tend to agree that hurting and eating people is the bestest thing to do.
+Their two heads argue constantly and struggle to take control of the body from the other, but they both tend to agree that hurting and eating people is the height of fun.
 As a result, ettins are typically Chaotic Evil.

 ## The Numbers